 Students applying for unconditional admission must satisfy University-wide and College-wide graduate admission requirements, and be recommended for admission by the Graduate Program Committee of the Department of Sociology.
 Applicants must have completed 18 semester credit hours of undergraduate courses, 12 of which must be at the upper-division level in sociology or related areas, including a course in research methods or statistics.
 Applicants must have a grade point average of at least 3.0 (on a 4.0 scale) in the last 60 hours of undergraduate and graduate work.

 Applicants who do not meet these requirements will be considered for conditional admission.
 Conditional applicants must submit indicators of preparation for graduate study, such as completion of additional undergraduate coursework to remove deficiencies, completion of 9 or more semester credit hours of graduate courses, and the achievement of a 3.0 grade point average (on a 4.0 scale).
 An applicant not eligible for either unconditional or conditional admission may be recommended for admission as a special graduate student (or a non-degree-seeking student).
 This does not guarantee subsequent admission as a degree-seeking graduate student; such students must reapply for degree-seeking status.
-Other admission requirements include submission of scores from the Graduate Record Examination (GRE®), a personal statement indicating your interest and goals in studying sociology, three letters of recommendation from references who can speak to your qualifications for the graduate program, and an academic writing sample.
+Other admission requirements include submission of a personal statement indicating your interest and goals in studying sociology, three letters of recommendation from references who can speak to your qualifications for the graduate program, and an academic writing sample.
 For more information on each of these requirements, see ‘Admissions and Requirements’ in the drop menu.

 The minimum number of semester credit hours required for the degree, exclusive of coursework or other study required to remove deficiencies, is 36.
 This includes 9 semester credit hours of core courses, including: SOC-5003 (Sociological Theory), SOC-5063 (Research Design), and either SOC-5073 (Quantitative Research Methods) OR SOC-5033 (Qualitative Research Methods); 21 semester credit hours of prescribed electives from the remaining sociology courses listed in the catalog [3 credit hours may be an approved non-sociology course]; and 6 semester credit hours of Internship or Thesis.